Melvin Van Peebles: 2011–2019

-On August 21, 2012, he distributed a new album, on vinyl only, called Nahh...
+On August 21, 2012, Van Peebles distributed a new album, on vinyl only, called Nahh...
 Nahh Mofo.
 This album was distributed at his birthday celebration at Film Forum.
 On November 10, 2012, he released a video for the song "Lilly Done the Zampoughi Every Time I Pulled Her Coattail" to go with the album, which was announced on his Facebook page.

-On May 5, 2013, he returned to the Film Forum for a screening of Charlie Chaplin's The Kid (1921) and was a judge at the Charlie Chaplin Dress-Alike Contest which was held after the screening.
-He wore a bowler hat and baggy pants in honor of Chaplin.

 In September 2013, Van Peebles made his public debut as a visual artist, as a part of a gallery featured called "eMerge 2.0: Melvin Van Peebles & Artists on the Cusp".
 It features "Ex-Voto Monochrome (A Ghetto Mother's Prayer)", one of many pieces of art he created to be on display in his home.

 In 2017, Methane Momma, a short film directed by Alain Rimbert, featured Van Peebles and his narration of poetic work with accompaniment of music by The Heliocentrics.

 In 2019, Burnt Sugar presented the film Sweetback in Brooklyn while playing their own interpretation of the soundtrack.
 Van Peebles appeared at the presentation.

-Personal life
+Personal life and death

-Melvin Van Peebles married Maria Marx, a German actress.
-They lived in Mexico for a period in the late 1950s, where he painted portraits.
-Their son, actor and director Mario Van Peebles, was born while they resided in Mexico.
+Van Peebles married Maria Marx, a German actress.
+They lived in Mexico for a period in the late 1950s, where he painted portraits and their son, actor and director Mario Van Peebles, was born.
 The family subsequently returned to the United States.

-Death

-Van Peebles died on September 21, 2021, at his home in Manhattan, New York, at the age of 89.
+Van Peebles died on September 21, 2021, aged 89, at his home in Manhattan.